ESL Classroom Grammar & Activities

 When a lesson goes well, students will do most of the talking.
 The ESL teacher acts as a referee to share speaking roles and control speakers’ balance within the room.
 Encourage open questions only, with no ‘yes’ or ‘no’ answers.

 It is okay to ignore students’ mistakes if they are minor, but correct significant errors.
 For me, this would include errors in tenses and pronouns.

-If the students in the class are from various countries, then there may be cultural differences and educational methods.
+If the students in the class are from various countries, there may be cultural differences and educational methods.
 In theory, this situation can create a positive and supportive learning environment in which everyone listens and tries to understand other people’s languages and perspectives.
 Students have many individual experiences and abilities they can bring to the lesson.
 Teachers can make use of these experiences to develop and enhance classroom interactions.

-It can be tough for ESL speakers to go to another country and to adapt to a unique culture.
+It can be challenging for ESL speakers to go to another country and adapt to a unique culture.
 It can take many years to understand the language and customs of the local people.
 I have known ESL teachers expect too much and were overly controlling as they thought they were back home.
 Those teachers only resulted in losing the attention of a classroom and alienating the country’s native teachers.

 There are many instabilities in being a teacher.
 Most teachers will be in a new country, and they will love you to be there.
 But they don’t want you to break their beliefs.
 They want you to run and work smoothly with them.
 Don’t ever rock the boat.

-For more notes why not pick up a copy of the book.
+For more notes, why not pick up a copy of the book.